-2017 DV With 2017 DV Without

-AQS Site ID Local Site Name wildfire wildfire
+AQS Site ID Local Site Name 2017 DV With wildfire 2017 DV Without wildfire

 360850067 Susan Wagner HS 76 74

 361030002 Babylon 76 74

 361030004 Riverhead 76 74

 New York's failure to seek relief from these Exceptional Events has been recognized by EPA as a factor to be considered in assessing the obligation of upwind states to downwind areas.
-EPA's March 27, 2018, Good Neighbor SIP guidance memorandum specifically calls into question whether "downwind areas have considered and/or used available mechanisms for regulatory relief."
-The fact that New York has not requested relief from the impact of these exceptional events does indeed become an independent basis for denying the Maryland's petition reliance on New York's attainment status.
+EPA's March 27, 2018, Good Neighbor SIP guidance memorandum specifically calls into question whether "downwind areas have considered and/or used available mechanisms for regulatory relief."41 The fact that New York has not requested relief from the impact of these exceptional events does indeed become an independent basis for denying the Maryland's petition reliance on New York's attainment status.

-14. International emissions must be addressed as an integral part of the consideration of this petition.
-Failure by Maryland and New York to invoke CAA §179B to account for international emissions provides an additional basis for denial of the Maryland 184(c) petition.
+13. International emissions must be addressed as an integral part of the consideration of this petition.
+Failure by the OTC to account for international emissions provides an additional basis for denial of the OTC Recommendation.

-International emissions must be considered as an integral part of any assessment of interstate transport such as Maryland would have the OTC consider in acting on its petition.48
+International emissions must be considered as an integral part of any assessment of interstate transport.42